Mordyfier/WordCounter/README.md

 The contents of the output file are also printed to the console, showing the user a preview of the dataset without having to open the .txt file.

-The output file is then accepted by the visualisation class Cloud.java which produces a wordcloud (output.png) of the words based on their appearance frequency.
+The output file is then accepted by the visualisation class Bars.java which produces a html file with the JavaScript code for the Plot.ly bar chart.

 ## Usage
 While the WordCounter class does not utilize Maven libraries(and therefore can be compiled standalone),